 The affect on your house is one of the biggest concerns about Bankruptcy.
-In reality property is not automatically at risk.
-However you do need to understand the implications.
+A property is not automatically at risk but you need to understand the implications.

 - What happens to your House if there is no equity?